OSU ResLife Wi-Fi Information

 In order to connect a device to the OSURESLIFE Wi-Fi network, you must first register the device.

-Log in with your OKEY account and follow the instructions provided on the website to add a device to your account.
+Log in with your OKEY account and follow the instructions provided on the website.

 To add a new device you will need to know the Wireless Mac address of the device.
 Sometimes this Wireless Mac address can be found on a sticker on the device.
 Other times you must dig into the device settings to find it.